aquasecurity/tracee/docs/docs/flags/output.1.md

 - **sort-events**: Enable sorting events before passing them to output.
 May decrease overall program efficiency.

 !!!
 Note
-    The enrichment `parse-arguments` option is automatically enabled when using table format output.
-It does not need to be specified separately via `--enrichment parse-arguments`.
+    The enrichment `decoded-data` option is automatically enabled when using table format output.
+It does not need to be specified separately via `--enrichment decoded-data`.

 ## EXAMPLES